LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/AgentAssist/setting-up-knowledge-base-recommendations.md

 * [Getting Started with Bot Building](tutorials-guides-getting-started-with-bot-building-overview.html)
 * [Bot Groups & Other Techniques](tutorials-guides-bot-groups-other-techniques-overview.html)

 Both tutorial series focus primarily on using the Conversation Builder application for bot building.
-However, along the way, they also familiarize you with the Intent Manager and Knowledge Base applications.
+However, along the way, they also familiarize you with the Intent Manager and KnowledgeAI applications.

 ### High-level workflow
-1. In the Knowledge Base application, create the knowledge bases and the articles therein, using your content source or working from scratch.
+1. In the KnowledgeAI application, create the knowledge bases and the articles therein, using your content source or working from scratch.
 2. In the Conversation Orchestrator application, configure Agent Assist.

 ### Step 1: Create the knowledge bases and articles